That is actually an interesting question as you can mix-and-match both kinds in the same image.

 The VAX to Alpha transition was influenced by the fact that most of our VAX compilers had their own code generators while Alpha and later compilers were re-engineered to use the GEM common code generator.

-If code has already been ported to either Alpha or Itanium, we expect most programs to "recompile and go" as noted by Clair's presentation.
+If code has already been ported to either Alpha or Itanium, we expect most programs to "recompile and go".

 C++ will be an exception as the number of OpenVMS-isms that we'll put into Clang will be a yet-to-be-determined subset of those in our Itanium C++ compiler.
 We did the same kind of "reduction" moving from Alpha C++ to Itanium C++.
 We'll use a "customer-driven" approach instead of just doing everything we did before.